fpcorso/data-blog/content/2021-12-11-lambda-capstone.md

 ## Next Steps

 Our Twitter bot is now fully set up and automated.
-Now, each day, EventBridge will trigger the Lambda function which will run the Python code which will send out our tweet.
+Now, each day, EventBridge will trigger the Lambda function, which will run the Python code which will send out our tweet.

 If you want to expand on this, some things you can try include:

-1. Update the `get_tweet` function to have a few different variations of the daily tweet that the method will randomly choose from.
+1. Update the `get_tweet` function to have a few variations of the daily tweet that the method will randomly choose from.
 2. Create a list of holidays and, if that day is a holiday, include what holiday that day is in the tweet.
 You can take this a step further by finding a larger dataset of holidays to add a CSV or a holidays API to pull from.

 Be sure to subscribe below to get notified when the next article is published!